• Skip to primary navigation

 Framed China cup vase

-As well as crepe paper, I also make upcycled fabric faux flowers and upcycled plastic bottle faux succulents.
+As well as crepe paper, I make upcycled fabric faux flowers and upcycled plastic bottle faux succulents.

 Repurposed broken China wall vase